 Poststart hook was executed.
 The handler’s failure to complete caused the container to be killed, entering a back-off loop that, in this example, is doomed to perpetual failure.
 The references to

 x2 over 11s in the log indicate multiple occurrences of each event due to the retry looping.

-In this article, you’ve looked at what Kubernetes container lifecycle hooks are, and detailed some of the reasons they’re used.
+In this article, you’ve looked at what Kubernetes container lifecycle hooks are and detailed some of the reasons they’re used.
 You’ve also seen how you can add hook handlers to your containers using the

 lifecycle.preStop manifest fields.

 The available hooks let you respond to changes in a container’s lifecycle as they occur.
-They remove the need to set up custom tooling around your cluster and inside your containers to do things like make new creations wait for dependent services or perform cleanups upon termination.
-With both shell-based and HTTP hook handlers available, you’ve got flexibility to add the extra behaviors you need.
+They remove the need to set up custom tooling around your cluster and inside your containers to do things like to make new creations wait for dependent services or perform cleanups upon termination.
+With both shell-based and HTTP hook handlers available, you’ve got the flexibility to add the extra behaviors you need.

 If you're looking for a way to monitor your Kubernetes clusters efficiently, check out Airplane.
 Airplane is the developer platform for internal tooling.
 You can transform scripts, queries, APIs, and more into powerful workflows and UIs.

 With Airplane, you can build a monitoring dashboard that helps track and troubleshoot your Kubernetes clusters.
 Airplane is code-first, so everything you build can be version controlled, integrated into your existing codebase, and integrated with third parties.